psychemist/stakeTokens/README.md

-# Sample Hardhat Project
+# Stake Tokens

 This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.
+It comes with two contracts for staking Ether and ERC20 tokens, and a Hardhat Ignition module that deploys the contracts.

 Try running some of the following tasks: